Lanzini leaves Spurs’ title bid in tatters - Nigeria Today

 It took a fine save from Lloris to deny Calleri and the sight of Eriksen shooting high into the stands was a fitting coda on a dispiriting night for Spurs.

-The post Lanzini leaves Spurs’ title bid in tatters appeared first on The Independent Uganda:.
+The post Lanzini leaves Spurs’ title bid in tatters appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG